-James is ranked as one of the top silks in this field by the Legal 500, Chambers and Partners and Planning magazine, who ranked him in the top 10 silks at the Planning Bar in 2017.
+James is ranked as one of the top silks in this field by the Legal 500, Chambers and Partners and Planning magazine.
+The Legal 500 shortlisted him for Silk of the Year for Real Estate, Environment and Planning in 2016, 2017 and 2019.
 The Directories describe him as "calm, authoritative and a dogged advocate", "a genuine star", "a pleasure to work with", "a very astute operator who never disappoints on the day" and "a very persuasive man to put in front of a High Court Judge."

 James is in demand as a speaker on planning matters and has addressed both the Oxford Planning Conference and the PEBA Annual Conference.

 Below are selected examples of some of James’s experience.
 More detail about particular areas of work can be provided on request.

 - Chalgrove Airfield, Oxfordshire – advising Homes England on promotion of c.3,500 new homes, involving an emerging allocation, CPO and major planning application.

 - Welborne, Hampshire – advising promotor, c.6,000 new homes.

 - Gatwick Green, Crawley – advising promotor of c.
 59ha land for allocation for employment development.

 - Garlic’s Arch, Guildford – advising promotor, successful housing allocation c.550 homes.

 - Epping Forest Plan – successful objections on behalf of the Forest Conservators, leading to suspension of plan on Habitats Regulation grounds.